sanity-io/GROQ/spec/Section 11 -- Pipe functions.md

 # Pipe functions

 Pipe functions provide additional functionalty to GROQ queries.
 They are invoked through a [Pipe function call expression](#sec-Pipe-function-call-expression).
 They differ from regular functions in that they always accept an array as input and returns another array (or {null}).
-As such, the syntax is optimized for chaining (the array it works on comes on the left-hand side instead of being argument):
+As such, the syntax is optimized for chaining (the array it works on comes on the left-hand side instead of being an argument):

 ```
 *[_type == "person"] | order(name) | {age}